-Your pet may need assistance to stand and walk in the first few days or weeks following his or her injury.
-Even if your pet is able to move on his or her own, it is often wise to provide light assistance until he or she is completely stable, especially on slippery surfaces or when going up or down a short flight of stairs.
+Your pet may need assistance to stand and walk in the first few days or weeks following his/her injury.
+Even if your pet is able to move on his/her own, it is often wise to provide light assistance until he/she is completely stable, especially on slippery surfaces or when going up or down a short flight of stairs.
 Dogs will often accept help; cats rarely do.
 Some dogs will fight the assistance and refuse to move.
 Adjust your efforts as needed to help your pet without creating more difficulties for both of you.
 Some pets will need to be held up strongly, others will just need light support to prevent slipping or falling to one side.

 There are several sling-type products commercially available that are specifically designed to help you help your dog walk during his/her recovery.
-You may find some of these products online and are definitely easier to use.
+You may find some of these products online and they are definitely easier to use than homemade slings.

 When a bone is fractured, many things happen that make a leg function poorly over the fracture healing period.
 Muscles, nerves and blood vessels are damaged; the result is pain and poor muscle function.
 If a leg is weak and/or hurts to stand on, an animal won’t use it properly.
-When a leg is not used for several days to weeks, joints stiffen up, muscles get smaller, and bone healing is delayed as well.
+When a leg is not used for several days to weeks, joints stiffen, muscles get smaller (atrophy), and bone healing is delayed.
 Physical therapy during fracture healing uses methods aimed at improving comfort and leg use without harming bone healing.
-Some of the simpler methods can be used at home; the more advanced techniques are used by veterinary physical therapists under the guidance of your veterinary surgeon.
+Some of the simpler methods can be used at home and more advanced techniques are used by veterinary physical therapists under the guidance of your veterinary surgeon.
 Careful coordination between your pet’s veterinary surgeon and physical therapist can result in excellent outcomes and an efficient return to normal leg function.

 Simpler methods that can be used at home include: